-The details for deriving these equation are given in Appendix~\ref{app-B}.
-In~\cite{Kraus:2021cwf}, they got the same result using the Killing vector that leaves all components of the metric invariant at the boundary.
-For the undeformed case, namely, $\mu\to0$, the equations reduce to that the $\epsilon$ and $\bar{\epsilon}$ are holomorphic and antiholomorphic functions, respectively, which indeed corresponds to the infinitesimal conformal transformation.
+The details for deriving these equations are given in Appendix~\ref{app-B}.
+In~\cite{Kraus:2021cwf}, the same result was obtained by using the Killing vector that leaves all components of the metric invariant at the cutoff boundary.
+For the undeformed case, namely $\mu\to0$, the equations reduce to that the $\epsilon$ and $\bar{\epsilon}$ are holomorphic and antiholomorphic functions, respectively, which indeed correspond to the infinitesimal conformal transformation.
 The equations~\eqref{epsion} and~\eqref{epsionbar} can be identified as the $T\bar{T}$ deformed conformal Killing equations.